The params_capturing plugin makes symbol matchers update the request params with the value of the captured segments, using the matcher as the key:

 Note that any existing params captures entry will be overwritten by this

 plugin.
 You can use

 underlying entry, depending on how it was submitted.

-This plugin will also handle string matchers if placeholders in string matchers are supported.
+This plugin will also handle string matchers with placeholders if the placeholder_string_matchers plugin is loaded before this plugin.

 Also note that this plugin will not work correctly if you are using the symbol_matchers plugin with custom symbol matching and are using symbols that capture multiple values or no values.